MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-III-Delaware-River-Basin-Commission/subchapter-A-Administrative-Manual/part-401-Rules-Practice-Procedure/subpart-C-Project-Review-Under-Section-38-Compact/section-401.35.md

 (13) Draining, filling or otherwise altering marshes or wetlands;

-(14) Regional wastewater treatment plans developed pursuant to the Federal Water Pollution Control Act;

-(15) Landfills and solid waste disposal facilities affecting the water resources of the Basin;
+(14) Landfills and solid waste disposal facilities affecting the water resources of the Basin;

-(16) State and local standards of flood plain regulation;
+(15) State and local standards of flood plain regulation;

-(17) Electric generating or cogenerating facilities designed to consumptively use in excess of 100,000 gallons per day of water during any 30-day period; and
+(16) Electric generating or cogenerating facilities designed to consumptively use in excess of 100,000 gallons per day of water during any 30-day period; and

-(18) Any other project that the Executive Director may specially direct by notice to the project sponsor or land owner as having a potential substantial water quality impact on waters classified as Special Protection Waters.
+(17) Any other project that the Commission may specially direct by notice to the project sponsor or land owner as having a potential substantial water quality impact on waters classified as Special Protection Waters.

-(c) Whenever a state or federal agency determines that a project falling within an excluded classification (as defined in paragraph (a) of this section) may have a substantial effect on the water resources of the Basin, such project may be referred by the state or federal agency to the Commission for action under this part.
+(c) Regardless of whether expressly excluded from review by paragraph (a) of this section, any project or class of projects that in the view of the Commission could have a substantial effect on the water resources of the basin may, upon special notice to the project sponsor or landowner, be subject to the requirement for review under section 3.8 of the Compact.

-(d) Except as otherwise provided by § 401.39 the sponsor shall submit an application for review and approval of a project included under paragraph (b) of this section through the appropriate agency of a signatory party.
-Such agency will transmit the application or a summary thereof to the Executive Director, pursuant to Administrative Agreement, together with available supporting materials filed in accordance with the practice of the agency of the signatory party.
+[62 FR 64155, Dec.
+4, 1997, as amended at 86 FR 20629, Apr.
+21, 2021]